Ariorh1337/blink/README.md

 2. Add the ability to track and teleport to the [position of the camera]

 3. Add the ability to use the hotkey

+4. Add the ability to teleport to the target behind the back